Under Night In-Birth

-is a fighting game series developed by French-Bread and Ecole Software.
+is a fighting game developed by French-Bread and Ecole Software.
 Initially published in arcades by Sega in 2012, Arc System Works assumed publishing duties after the game's first home console release in 2014.

-Games
+A sequel, Under Night In-Birth II, was released in 2024.

-Exe:Late Expansion Updates
+Versions

 The first entry in the series, Under Night In-Birth, was released exclusively as an arcade game using Sega's RingEdge 2 arcade board on September 20, 2012 by Sega in Japan.
 In March 2013, support for Sega's ALL.Net P-Ras Multi service was added.
 A major revision, subsequently entitled Under Night In-Birth Exe:Late (アンダーナイトインヴァースエクセレイト, Andā naito invāsu ekusereito), was released on September 9, 2013.
 This updated version of the game would receive a port published by Arc System Works for PlayStation 3 in Japan on July 24, 2014.
 A 2015 release for North America and Europe was later announced, with the North American version published by Aksys Games on February 24, 2015 and the European version released by NIS America on February 27, 2015.
 Exe:Late was released on Steam for Microsoft Windows systems on July 12, 2016.

 A further update to the game entitled was announced on May 15, 2015.
 Under Night In-Birth Exe:Late[st] was released on PlayStation 3, PlayStation 4, and PlayStation Vita in Japan on July 20, 2017, and in North America and Europe on February 9, 2018.
 Arc System Works later published this version on Steam for Microsoft Windows systems on August 20, 2018.